 James is a next generation British postgraduate researcher.
 He focuses on the field of naval history, maritime strategy, sea power and related defence and security theories.

 Across the global commons, he aims to deliver scholarly research that resonates with current issues while emphasising what sea power and maritime strategy has and can achieve and influenced.

 This is coupled with a commitment to the development of these disciplines, its theories, and the protection of global naval heritage.

-As a researcher, he engages and debates across a broad spectrum of pertinent issues that shapes our world today in particular the challenging aspects of current defence and strategy and its relationship with naval strategy.
-He is an advocate of sea and naval power and ensuring the affairs and heritage of the naval perspective does not go unheard.
+As a researcher, he engages and debates across a broad spectrum of pertinent issues that shapes our world today, in particular, the challenging aspects of current defence and security and its relationship with naval strategy.
+He is an advocate of sea and naval power and ensuring the ‘naval perspective’ does not go unheard.

-This website acts as a journal to his journey through his academic research and professional development including some of his published works and projects he is involved in.
+This website acts as a journal of his journey through academic research and my professional development including some of my published works and projects that I am involved with.